 Certain previously reported financial information has been reclassified to conform to the current period presentation.
 The impact of reclassifications was not significant to the prior year's overall presentation.
-These reclassifications had no effect on the reported results of operations.

 Significant Accounting Policies

 Concentrations of Credit Risk

 The Company has significant cash balances at financial institutions which throughout the year regularly exceed the federally insured limit of \$250,000.
 Any loss incurred or a lack of access to such funds could have a significant adverse impact on the Company's financial condition, results of operations, and cash flows.